exercism/v3/languages/go/exercises/concept/maps/.docs/instructions.md

 // Output: true or false
 ```

+> Note that the returned value are types of `int` and `bool`

-## 5. Implement `Checkout`
+## 5. Simulate checkout operation

-This function supposed to do a payment to the customer bank, since you're developing a prototype, you'll just need to:
+This function supposed to do a payment to the customer bank, since you're developing a prototype, what you need to do is:

 - Reset the customer bill